cosmoscout/csp-custom-web-ui/README.md

-# Atmospheres for CosmoScout VR
+# Custom Web UI for CosmoScout VR

-A CosmoScout VR plugin for adding custom UI elements to the sidebar and into free space.
+A CosmoScout VR plugin which allows adding custom HTML-based UI elements as sidebar-tabs, as floating windows or into free space.
 This plugin is built as part of CosmoScout's build process.
 See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

 This is a default plugin of CosmoScout VR.
 Hence, any **issues should be reported to the [main issue tracker](https://github.com/cosmoscout/cosmoscout-vr/issues)**.
 There you can add a label indicating which plugins are affected.